neo4j-product-examples/knowledge-graph-agent/kyc-agent.md

 ## Step 3: Navigate to Agents

-Within your Organization, go back to your Aura project
+Within your Organization, `Open` your Aura project
 ![Go back to your Aura Project](./images/back-to-project.png)

 1. In the Aura Console, locate the **Data Services** section